 Everyone’s idea of minimalism is different and that is very important to remember.
 When you are thinking about embracing minimalism, the whole point of it is to keep true to your authentic self.
 What is important to you, the things you enjoy and the life you want to live.
 I’m excited to share some real life examples of what minimalism looks like in different homes around the world.
-If you would like to share a tour of your home, please contact me here with “HOME TOUR” in the subject line.

-And now, it is my pleasure to introduce you to Jennifer.
+It is my pleasure to introduce you to Jennifer.
 Jennifer can be found over at Homekeeping Heart and has kindly offered to share some images of her home with us:

 What square footage do you have in your home?